devtron-labs/devtron/docs/user-guide/creating-application/docker-build-configuration.md

 The Target Platform feature might not work in minikube & microk8s clusters as of now.

  ### Docker Build Arguments
-  It is is a collapsed view including the following parameters:
+  It is a collapsed view including the following parameters:
    * Key
    * Value